sasawat/resub/README.md

 Japanese.
 If you want to cooperate on making more advanced dictionaries and want additional features, please talk to me and I will try to implement them.

+Multiple dictionaries can be listed, separated by commas with NO SPACES. resub will create a single output file with multiple subtitle tracks, each corresponding with a dictionary/dictionaryname.

 ### 3.1 Known Numbers

 To avoid having to list lots and lots of numbers, a line Numeral,#### should be defined. resub will treat all